cander/til/misc/wisdom.md

 - "To resent change is to wrongly assume that you have a choice in the matter." - Ryan Holiday,
   [The Daily Stoic](https://ryanholiday.net/ryan-holiday-books/)
+- "Success is whole-assing whatever you do." - Arnold Schwarzenegger